awkwardideas/laravel_cities/README.md

 \AwkwardIdeas\LaravelCities\Geo::ApiRoutes();
 ```

-For example if you insert them in your `routes\api.php` (recomended) then the following URLs will be registered:
+For example if you insert them in your `routes\api.php` (recommended) then the following URLs will be registered:

 | URL Endpoind (GET)                | Description                                               | Returns (JSON) |